tomsajan/netio-exporter/netio_an/an_en.md

 and follow the [guide](https://github.com/tomsajan/netio-exporter#how-to-run)

 #### Docker
-It is even easier to start it in Docker, because no additional setup (like installing python dependencies) is neede.
+It is even easier to start it in Docker, because no additional setup (like installing python dependencies) is needed.
 There is already a prebuilt netio exporter docker [image](https://hub.docker.com/r/tomsajan/netio-exporter/tags).

-Running it as simple as running:
+Running it is as simple as:
 ```
 docker run -tid -p 9595:9595 -e NETIO_URL=http://192.168.0.242/netio.json -e NETIO_USERNAME=netio -e NETIO_PASSWORD=netio --name netio-exporter tomsajan/netio-exporter:latest
 ```